-Let’s be frank when it comes to hiring and training seasonal retail employees...
+Let’s be frank when it comes to the seasonality of hiring and training part-time retail employees...

 All you really care about is that they show up when scheduled and don’t detract from your brand.
-Your holiday retail sales employees are there to take a lot of the grunt work off your best trained regular staff.
-And that's important to recognize.
+Your seasonal retail sales employees are there to take a lot of the grunt work off your best trained regular staff.
+And that's important to recognize in your seasonal planning.

-Don’t assume they can perform at the level of your permanent employees - they’ll only be there six weeks - or you’ll be disappointed again and again.
+Don’t assume they can perform at the level of your permanent employees - they’ll only be there short term - or you’ll be disappointed again and again.

 Seasonal part-time employees should free up your regular employees’ time and be well trained in what to do when your store is slammed and when it is calm.